handrew/wordcel/readme.md

 `wordcel` is a library of functions that help users create text-based features from large language models.

 Today, it is comprised of a single function `apply_io_bound_function`, which is conceptually similar to Pandas' `.apply`.
 Because LLMs are primarily consumed via API, users are subject to network latency, errors, and inference costs.
-Accordingly, the aforementinoed `wordcel` function differs from Pandas' `.apply` in that it handles (a) caching outputs from LLM providers and (b) threading, which increases speed.
+Accordingly, the aforementioned `wordcel` function differs from Pandas' `.apply` in that it handles (a) caching outputs from LLM providers and (b) threading, which increases speed.

 However, it is up to the user to handle a variety of odds and ends such as API retrying (though `wordcel.llm_providers.openai_call` is provided as a convenience, and popular libraries like Langchain and Llama Index also provide support for retrying) and chunking text.